Gaussian Splatting in Style: Gaussian Splatting in Style

-\textbf{2D Stylization Module} The first component of our pipeline is a 2D stylization module.
-It is based on AdaIN \cite{huang2017adain}.
+\textbf{2D Stylization Module} The 2D Stylization moule is based on AdaIN \cite{huang2017adain}.
 It consists of three components, a pretrained VGG \cite{simonyan2014vgg} as the encoder, a convolutional decoder, and adaptive instance normalisation layer.
 For details, please refer to \cite{huang2022stylizednerf}.
-As shown in \Cref{fig:pipeline}, we pass the style image and the rendered view from 3DGS through a pretrained VGG to obtain their features.
+As shown in \Cref{fig:pipeline}, we pass the style image and the original ground truth view through a pretrained VGG to obtain their features.
 These features are then passed through the adaptive instance normalization layer and the decoder to obtain the 2D styled image of that particular view.
 This 2D stylized image acts as a guide for our 3D color module, and gives a rough indication as to how the scene should appear from that specific viewpoint.
 Therefore, this image, represented by $\mathcal{I}_{style2d}$ forms on what we call it as a Guide Loss $\mathcal{L}_{g}$, which is detailed in \Cref{sec:loss}. \\